Quantitative Methodology

 Factors are sourced from a combination of the International Energy Agency (IEA) Emissions Factors 2024 dataset, Ember Global Electricity Review 2024, the UK DEFRA GHG Conversion Factors 2024, and national regulatory sources where available.
 Each profile records the exact factor and source used at submission time, so the calculation remains auditable even after the underlying constants change.

-If you operate in a country not present in our factor table, we fall back to either the European Union average (0.213 kgCO₂e/kWh) or the world average (0.480 kgCO₂e/kWh) and flag this on your profile.
+If you operate in a country not present in our factor table, we fall back to either the European Union average (0.213 kgCO₂/kWh) or the global fallback (0.473 kgCO₂/kWh), based on Ember’s 2024 electricity generation carbon intensity data.
+These are CO₂ generation-intensity factors and do not include T&D losses or non-CO₂ gases.
+The profile clearly indicates when a default factor was used.

 3. Energy mix and renewable percentage